Weekly Monthly Insights Charts Tracker Companies Networks Glossary

 How to Read the SSI

 Supply is contracting: redemptions exceed new issuance.
 A risk-off signal.
-Sustained negative SSI has preceded liquidity stress in DeFi protocols and indicates holders are exiting stablecoin positions.
+Sustained negative SSI has coincided with periods of liquidity stress in DeFi; the chart shows the pattern but does not establish that contraction caused the stress, nor the reverse.

 Methodology

-Data source: CoinGecko API — daily market cap and 24h volume per coin.
+Data source: CoinGecko API, daily market cap per coin.
 Aggregate SSI uses sum of all tracked coins.
 Minimum 31 days of data required.

 Update frequency: Daily at 15:20 UTC.